Adapting Foundation Vision-Language Models to Medical Diagnosis via Query-Driven Expert Bridging: Proposed Method

 \section{Proposed Method}

-MedBridge is designed as a lightweight adapter to bridge foundation VLMs to the purpose of medical image diagnosis.
-Let \(s \) and \( t \) denote the source and target domains, \{$V_s^k\}_{k=1}^K$ being $K$ ViT-based foundation VLM backbones pretrained in the source natural image domain.
-Our goal is to adapt them for multi-label disease classification on the target medical data \(\mathcal{D}_t = \{ (x_t^{i}, y_t^{i}) \}_{i=1}^{N_t}\), where each image $x_t \in \mathbb{R}^{H\times W\times 3}$ is annotated with ground-truth disease label $y_t \in \{0,1\}^{L}$, indicating the presence of $L$ possible diseases: each component \(y_{t,j}=1\) if the \(j\)-th disease is present and \(0\) otherwise, allowing multiple diseases to be indicated simultaneously. $y_t$ will be converted into a list of textual prompts in the template of `a radiology image with [CLASS]', and then encoded by the text encoder of VLM.
-When paired clinical reports $r_t$ are available, we extend the target set to \(\mathcal{D}_t = \{ (x_t^{i}, y_t^{i}, r_t^{i}) \}_{i=1}^{N_t}\), incorporating $r_t$ as auxiliary supervision during adaptation.
-The overall architecture of proposed MedBridge is shown in Figure~\ref{fig:framework}, containing three key modules: 1) a Focal Sampling module extracting high-resolution local regions from original input medical images to capture fine-grained pathological cues and enhance the representation robustness; 2) a Query Encoder (QEncoder) module on top of each VLM encoder, encoding each input into frozen tokens and a small set of learnable queries to enable parameter-efficient domain adaptation; 3) a Mixture of Experts (MoE) module receiving query-augmented tokens and dynamically selecting specialized VLM encoders to improve scalability without computational overhead.
-The details of each component is provided below.
+Let \(\mathcal{D}_s \) and \( \mathcal{D}_t \) denote the source and target domains respectively, and $K$ the number of ViT-based foundation VLMs that are trained in the source domain.
+The goal is to adapt and specialize these general-purpose VLMs for multi-label disease diagnosis on medical data \(\mathcal{D}_t = \{ (x_t^{i}, y_t^{i}) \}_{i=1}^{N_t}\).
+Each image $x_t \in \mathbb{R}^{H\times W\times 3}$ is annotated with ground-truth labels $y_t \in \{0,1\}^{L}$, indicating the presence of $L$ possible diseases: \(y_{t,j}\) is 1 if the \(j\)-th disease is present otherwise \(0\), allowing multiple diseases to be indicated simultaneously.
+We convert $y_t$ into a list of textual prompts in the template of `a radiology image with [CLASS]', and encode them using the corresponding text encoder from the model.
+Our proposed MedBridge (\cref{fig:framework}) presents a new paradigm for domain adaptation with two key modules: I) Each MQEncoder wraps a foundation VLM encoder, extracts high-resolution sub-images from the input to capture fine-grained pathological cues, and encodes them into tokens using frozen backbone weights, while injecting a small set of learnable queries into intermediate layers to bridge the domain gap through direct interaction with frozen representations.
+These query tokens serve a dual role: adapting the frozen backbone to medical semantics, while producing the architecture-agnostic routing representations that enable the subsequent Mixture-of-Experts (MoE) integration.
+II) An MoE routing building directly on the query-augmented tokens and dynamically routes across heterogeneous VLMs.
+Detailed steps are described below.